thorsten/phpMyFAQ/docs/development.md

     $ pnpm build:watch

-To run the PHPUnit based tests, you can use the following command:
+To run the PHPUnit-based tests, you can use the following command:

     $ composer test

-To run the Jest based tests, you can use the following command:
+To run the Jest-based tests, you can use the following command:

     $ pnpm test